Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

  1. You need a supported version of macOS and Xcode;
  2. You need a copy of the Tunnelblick source code;
  3. You need to have installed the GNU autotools;
- 4. You need to select Xcode 10 if you are not using Xcode 7.3.1;
- 5. You need to have set up Xcode to build Tunnelblick; and
+ 4. You need to have set up Xcode to build Tunnelblick; and
- 6. You need to select the type of build you want to create.
+ 5. You need to select the type of build you want to create.

 This document has a section about each of these requirements.